The Best Recreational Boats to Suit Any Boater’s Lifestyle: The Complete Guide

 Water skiing, Tubing and Wakeboarding Boats

 Ski and wakeboard boats are designed specifically to pull skiers, wakeboarders and tubers with ease.
-They’re designed to go fast and to produce bigger wakes, which makes for an exciting ride for skiers.
+This type of recreational boat is designed to go fast and to produce bigger wakes, which makes for an exciting ride for skiers.
 Wake towers make these boats easily identifiable.

 Recommended Boat: Ski Nautique 200

 Bowriders are great for the watersports enthusiast.
 At 17-30 feet in length, they have an open area at the bow so that guests can ride up there.
 They look really sleek underway, and they're one of my favorites to watch on the water whether it's the ocean, lake or river.

 Read on for more about bowriders in the sightseeing section.